nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `has_granules_or_cwic` - Sorts collections by whether they have granules or CWIC consortium.
 Collections with granules or CWIC consortium are sorted before collections without granules or a CWIC consortium.
   * `usage_score` - Sorts collection by usage.
 The usage score comes from the EMS metrics, which are ingested into the CMR.
   * `ongoing` - Sorts collection by fuzzy collection end-date in relation to ongoing-days configured.
 Any end-date after today, minus the configured ongoing-days (30 by default), is considered ongoing.
 Any end-date before that is not ongoing.
+  * `create-data-date` - Sorts collections by the earliest CREATE date in DataDates field.

 Examples of sorting by start_date in descending(Most recent data first) and ascending orders(Note: the `+` must be escaped with %2B):